ilyakaznacheev/secret/README.md

 ```

 Same as above, Grafana will start on `localhost:3000`.
 There is a preconfigured dashboard for the app, but you can build your own.

+## Scalability

+The service is horizontally scalable.
+It is lock-free and uses CAS to prevent data races.
+You can run as many replicas as you need to fulfill your API quota requirements.

 ## API documentation